fadion/Maneuver/README.md

 ### List Changed Files

-For convenience, you can view a list of changed files since your last deployment.
-Just type:
+For convenience, you can view a list of changed files since your last deployment:

     php artisan deploy:list